gpaulissen/blog/_posts/2021-02-24-oracle-apex-how-to-build-6.md

 Another long time favorite that I use for executing simple tasks on the Operating System where dependencies are necessary.
 I use Ant to export and import APEX applications.
-It invokes the [Oracle SQLcl client](https://www.oracle.com/database/technologies/appdev/sqlcl.html) with the appropiate switches.
+It invokes the [Oracle SQLcl client](https://www.oracle.com/database/technologies/appdev/sqlcl.html) with the appropriate switches.
 Ant integrates well with Maven due to the [Apache Maven AntRun Plugin](https://maven.apache.org/plugins/maven-antrun-plugin/).

 > SQLcl is a new Java-based command-line interface for Oracle Database.